Natural Dog Health Remedies

-Treating kennel cough at home using natural remedies is the preferred choice of many dog parents since kennel cough usually is not so serious and, instead of using strong medications such as antibiotics, natural remedies are milder and safer.
-Learn more about the causes and symptoms, and how to use herbs and other nutritional supplements to treat canine kennel cough.
+Treating kennel cough at home using natural remedies is the preferred choice since kennel cough usually is not so serious and, instead of using strong medications such as antibiotics, natural remedies are milder and safer.
+Learn more about the causes and symptoms, and how to use herbs and other nutritional supplements to treat this canine respiratory disease.

 Your dog can develop kennel cough if he has inhaled viral (e.g. parainfluenza) or bacterial particles (e.g. Bordetella bronchiseptica).
 Kennel cough is contagious in dogs.